tkamishima/mlmpy/index.rst

    nbayes1/index
    ack

-.. only:: not latex
+.. only:: html and not epub

    索引
    ----

-.. only:: not latex

    * :ref:`genindex`
    * :ref:`search`

+.. only:: epub

+   * :ref:`genindex`

 .. if todo_include_todos is True in conf.py, generate a ToDo list.